syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

    * 2.0 - Selecting **2.0** ensures installation of 2.0 assemblies into the GAC and assemblies folder.
 In cases where only Visual Studio 2005 SDK is installed, the 2.0 assemblies have to be deployed.
    * All – Selecting **All** ensures installation of all Frameworks installed in the machine, and assemblies into the GAC and assemblies folder.

-   N> * From 2018 Volume 4, Syncfusion has removed the .NET Framework 2.0, 3.5, 4.5.1 and MVC3 assemblies from installer.
-Refer to [this](https://help.syncfusion.com/common/essential-studio/installation/essential-studio-platform-framework-add-ons) topic to enable 2.0,3.5 and 4.5.1 checkboxes.
-   * By default 2.0 is enabled in a system where Visual Studio 2008 SDK is installed.
+   N> By default 2.0 is enabled in a system where Visual Studio 2008 SDK is installed.

 7. Click Perform Action.
 It starts processing.